jonisavo/space-invaders-vs/README.md

 ## To do

 1. Music & sound
-2. Explosion effects
-3. Better UI
+2. Better UI
-4. Powerups?
+3. Powerups?
-5. Other goodies?
+4. Other goodies?

 ## Set up